-Mangoes and their components have been shown to act as powerful antioxidants, have radioprotective properties, help prevent atherosclerosis, and improve glucose and lipid parameters in experimental mice fed a high-fat diet.
+Mangoes and their components have been demonstrated to act as powerful antioxidants, have radioprotective properties, help prevent atherosclerosis, and improve glucose and lipid parameters in experimental mice fed a high-fat diet.
 Mango peel compounds have been reported to have antiproliferative and pro-apoptotic activities (which trigger programmed cell death) against human leukemia, as wells as human lung, colon, ovarian and prostate cancer cells.

 Lupeol, a component of mango pulp (flesh), has been shown to inhibit proliferation and increase apoptosis of prostate, pancreatic and skin cancer cells in laboratory mice.
 One European population study found that consumption of mangoes was associated with lower risk of gallbladder cancer.
 A Mexican study found that consumption of mangoes was associated with lower risk of gastric cancer.

 While mangoes contain compounds that suggest the fruit may have chemopreventive properties against breast cancer, no major population studies have been performed to evaluate this potential.
-One study of carcinogen-induced mammary tumor development in rats found that while long-term mango consumption increased rat plasma antioxidant capacity, it did not inhibit mammary tumor development.

 However, mangiferin and extracts rich in mangiferin have also been shown to increase endothelial cell migration, which could possibly assist angiogenesis (the formation of new blood vessels) in established tumors.